A real technical and practical tour de force on gender budgeting.

 (Lant Pritchett is a development economist from Idaho.
 He graduated from BYU in 1983 and received his PhD in Economics from MIT in 1988.
 He worked for the World Bank from 1988 to 2007, living in Indonesia 1998-2000 and India 2004-2007.
 He taught at the Harvard Kennedy School from 2000 to 2019, and was, intermittently, the Faculty Chair of the MPA/ID Degree program.
 From 2018 to 2023 he was the Research Director of the RISE Programme at Oxford’s Blavatnik School of Government.
 Having now thrice retired, he is now Visiting Professor at the London School of Economics in the School of Public Policy and the co-founder and Research Director of Labor Mobility Partnerships (LaMP).
 He has published over a hundred works with over fifty co-authors and his work spans a wide range of development topics including: economic growth, state capability, education, labor mobility, development assistance (and more).
 His work has been, at times, influential, and his publications have been cited over 48,000 times.)

-Subhomoy Bhattacharjee is Consulting Editor with the Business Standard Newspaper.
-Lekha Chakraborty is Professor, NIPFP and Research Associate of Levy Economics Institute of Bard College, New York and Member, Governing Board of International Institute of Public Finance (IIPF) Munich.
+Lant Pritchett is Visiting Professor at the London School of Economics in the School of Public Policy and the co-founder and Research Director of Labor Mobility Partnerships (LaMP), and Lekha Chakraborty is Professor, NIPFP and Research Associate of Levy Economics Institute of Bard College, New York and Member, Governing Board of International Institute of Public Finance (IIPF) Munich.